difference between meteors and meteorites

 ShapeMeteors are formed by burning meteoroids when they enter the atmosphere.Meteorites maintain their original structure and composition.

-Chemical ReactionsIntense heat causes chemical processes, which contribute to meteor radiance.Extreme temperatures upon entrance result in the production of fusion crust.
+Chemical ReactionsIntense heat causes chemical processes that contribute to meteor radiance.Extreme temperatures upon entrance result in the production of fusion crust.

 TypesIt is composed of metals and silicate elements.There are three types of meteorites: stony meteorites, iron meteorites, and stony-iron meteorites.